Ryan Jeffers Player Props: Twins vs. Guardians

 - Jeffers is hitting .267 with four doubles, a triple, three home runs and 10 walks.

+- In 46.4% of his 28 games this season, Jeffers has picked up at least one hit.
+He's also had six multi-hit games.

-- Looking at the 28 games he has played this year, he's homered in three of them (10.7%), and in 3.3% of his trips to the dish.
+- He has homered in 10.7% of his games this season, and 3.3% of his chances at the plate.

 - In 10 games this season (35.7%), he has scored, including multiple runs twice.